Horse racing extra place offers are a great matched betting opportunity. Learn how to profit from extra places.

 Calculate place odds

-The first lay is on the horse to win and another lay bet on the horse to place.
+The first lay bet is on the horse to win, with a second lay bet on the horse to place.

 To work out the lay odds for the place market: